AlexandreDiPiazza/AlexandreDiPiazza/README.md

 - 🔭 I’m currently working as a visiting researcher at Harvard University.
 My work focuses on segmentation models in Connectomics.
 - :page_facing_up: Some of my research papers: "Project-Papers" repo
-- 📫 How to reach me: alexandredipiazza@fas.harvard.edu
+- 📫 How to reach me: alexandredipiazza98@gmail.com
 - ⚡ Fun fact: Soccer Fan

 ## Skills